-According to Wallace and Mcloghlin (1975), Lovitt (1978) Reid and Hresko (1980), behaviours.
-Isiolo being semi arid area, people depend on relieve food and at Kilimani primary school children depend on school feeding programme and when both are there, they go hungry and cannot concentrate on learning.
+According to Wallace and Mcloghlin (1975), Lovitt (1978) Reid and Hresko (1980), due to sickness or hunger or lack of security which may make him with drawn.
+He may develop anti-social behaviours.
+Nairobi being semi arid area, people depend on relieve food and at Kilimani primary school children depend on school feeding programme and when both are there, they go hungry and cannot concentrate on learning.
 They can be away from school until programmes resumes thus having very many learners with specific learning difficulties in the school due to lack of continuity.